Corionis/ELS/artifacts/document/how-to-readme.md

 munge operation requires a publisher's library or collection file and the same for the subscriber.

-A library file lists the desired libraries to compare, a collection file also contains all the individual items in each library.
+A "library" file lists the libraries only, a "collection" file also contains all the individual items in each library.
 Both are JSON files.

 A collection JSON file may be generated using the -i item export option.
-Collection data is used to perform a munge.

-The -e export paths option lists each individual file in the desired libraries.
-But that data is not used by any other operation.
-It is intended for visual information and possibly comparison with another similar file.
+Collection data are required to perform a munge.
+Generally the lowercase variation of an option will cause the needed data to be dynamically generated at runtime.
+Whereas the uppcase variation will import the data from a file.

 ## Command Line Options